University College London is offering approximately 35 overseas research scholarships for international students.

 While current students may apply, those entering their third year of research will normally only be considered for funding in exceptional circumstances.

-Please note that Non-resident PhDs and Professional Doctorate students are not currently eligible for this scholarship programme.
+Please note that Non-resident PhDs and Professional Doctorate students are not currently eligible for this application programme.

 - English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.